 There’s no reason to be afraid of the “big” in big data.
-Big data refers to voluminous data sets that have the potential to be mined for information.
-It can include information on everything from point of sales tracking and inventory management to website analytics and social media engagement.
+Big data refers to large data sets that have the potential to be mined for information.
+It can include information on everything from the point of sales tracking and inventory management to website analytics and social media engagement.

 Here are four ways to use big data to grow your small business:

 Big data can help to create an excellent customer experience.
 Use your data to identify when complaints or negative outcomes occur.